 - E – Expertise and credentials.
 The E ensures original and complete reporting, a thorough about us page and biography, and

 - A – Authority and Reputation.
-The A represents the overall quality of your content that includes credentials and reviews.
+The A represents the overall quality of your content, which includes credentials and reviews.

 - T – Trust and Security.
 The T stands for the overall website quality and safety.

-Google cannot measure EAT; it is the result of the ranking factors working, not the factors themselves.Google cannot measure EAT; it is the result of the ranking factors working, not the factors themselves.
+Google cannot measure EAT; it results from the ranking factors working, not the factors themselves.Google cannot measure EAT; it results from the ranking factors working, not the factors themselves.
 Click To Tweet